PontusHorn/Pico-Tags/README.md

 </aside>
 ```

-To create a dedicated tags page for either showing a list of available tags or a list of
+### Listing all tags used on the site

-documents with a specific tag, use the builtin `get_all_tags()` function:
+The plugin also makes the function `get_all_tags()` available in your templates.
+This example uses it to create a dedicated tags page for either showing a list of available tags, or a list of documents with a specific tag:

-Create a document `tags.md` in the root of the site:
+### In tags.md
 ```
 ---
 Title: Tags